-In exceptional circumstances in cases of gross incompetence the School reserves this right to move immediately to consider the termination of employment without recourse to the full procedure and a dismissal hearing may be convened immediately.
+In very exceptional circumstances, where the failure to perform is sufficiently serious, the School reserves this right to move immediately to consider the termination of employment on the grounds of gross incompetence without recourse to the full procedure or previous warnings.
+In these circumstances a dismissal hearing may be convened immediately.